-On average, VPC prediction improves performance by 26.7% over the BTB-based predictor (when MAX_ITER=12), by reducing the average indirect branch MPKI from 4.63 to 0.52.
-Since a MAX_ITER value of 12 provides the best performance, most later experiments in this section use MAX_ITER=12.
-We found that using VPC prediction does not significantly impact the prediction accuracy of conditional branches in the benchmark set we examined as shown in Table 7.
+On average, VPC prediction improves performance by 26.7 percent over the BTB-based predictor (when MAX\ITER=12), by reducing the average indirect branch MPKI from 4.63 to 0.52.
+Since a MAX\ITER value of 12 provides the best performance, most later experiments in this section use MAX\ITER=12.
+We found that using VPC prediction does not significantly impact the prediction accuracy of conditional branches in the benchmark set we examined, as shown in [35].